blankinflow/act360-template-one/README.md

 # Project Name
 ###### New Business is software development company that provides cutting edge IT  solutions.

+### Installation
-###### Clone this repository to your local machine using https://github.com/fvcproductions/SOMEREPO and Open Index.html file in your Browser.
+###### Clone this repository to your local machine using https://github.com/fvcproductions/SOMEREPO and Open Index.html file in your Browser to run the project.